rolling-scopes-school/tasks/react/modules/tasks/final.md

 - This route should be private.
 - Header should be visible.
 - Endpoint (url) input.
-- Query editor / JSON viewer.
-The query editor should support prettifying - any 3rd party / open-source solution is forbidden, you should implement it on your own.
+- SDL endpoint (url) input which will be used for the documentation.
+By default will duplicate the value provided in the main url input, and will add "?sdl" to the end.
+Use should be able to modify this url if the api uses another endpoint for the documentation.
+- Query editor.
+The query editor should support prettifying.
+You CAN use one editor for GraphiQL and the RESTfull client, but mind the support of the GraphQL syntax.
+- Response section / JSON viewer.
 JSON viewer should be read-only, it will be used in the response section.
+Should contain information about HTTP response code and the response status.
+You SHOULD reuse the one from the RESTfull client.
 - Variables editor section.
+You CAN reuse the one from the RESTfull client.
 - Headers editor section (If you are making a CORS request each added header should be supported on the backend, please, consider that).
+You CAN reuse the one from the RESTfull client.
-- Documentation section, should be visible only when the app receives a successful response with the schema definition from the API.
+- Documentation section, should be visible only when the app receives a successfull response with the schema definition from the API.
-- Response section.
-Should be read only.

 #### Routing on GraphiQL client

 Similar to the RESTfull client, the request infromation should be provided via the url, with the only exception - all the GraphQL queries are POST queries, so to distinguish it from the usual REST queries, you should use GRAPHQL as a first route parameter:
 `http://localhost:5137/GRAPHQL/{endpointUrlBase64encoded}/{bodyBase64encoded}?header1=header1value&header2=header2value...`

+### History

+- This route should be private.
+- If there are no requests in the local storage, show message to the user, e.g. "You haven't executed any requests yet", "It's empty here.
+Try those options:" and give links to the RESTfull and to the GraphiQL clients.
+- All the requests should be saved in the local storage on submit, history section should show requests sorted by the time of their execution.
+- History section should display request using links, on clicking on the link, user should be havigated to the respective section (RESTfull client or GraohiQL).
+- After navigating to the respective section, all the functional fields (url, method selector, headers, body, values, sdl url for the GraphQL query) should be restored.
+Please, mind this when saving the request in the local storage to ensure that all the required data will be saved.

 ## How to submit tasks